ddrazir/alarm4pi/README.md

-alarm4pi also implement a web streaming server so the user can remotelly watch through the Raspberry Pi camera at any moment, manage the state of the alarm system and activate/deactivate ralays connected to the Raspberry Pi's GPIO pins.
+alarm4pi also implement a web streaming server so the user can remotelly watch through the Raspberry Pi camera at any moment, manage the state of the alarm system and activate/deactivate relays connected to the Raspberry Pi's GPIO pins.

 ### Required hardware
 This alarm system is intended to be a do-it-yourself device and requires the